-For most of us, uni is over for another year.
-Time to forget the last two semesters ever happened, cleanse your pile of notes and study debris with some soothing fire and develop a skin of rational ignorance regarding uni, at least until it’s time to enrol for next year.
+Tri 2 is over for another year.
+Time to forget the last trimester ever happened, cleanse your pile of notes and study debris with some soothing fire and develop a skin of rational ignorance regarding uni, at least until it’s time to enrol for the next one.

 But what if this isn’t the best idea?